 Federal Jury In N.Y.
-Convicts Man For 'Crimes Of Terror' In Chelsea Bombing
+Convicts Man Of 'Crimes Of Terror' In Chelsea Bombing

-A federal jury has convicted Ahmad Khan Rahimi on all counts related to last fall's bombing in New York City's Chelsea neighborhood and two related plots.
+A federal jury has convicted Ahmad Khan Rahimi of all counts related to last fall's bombing in New York City's Chelsea neighborhood and two related plots.
 One device injured 30 people in Chelsea; another failed to explode in Manhattan — but a third went off at a Marine Corps charity race at the Jersey Shore.

-Rahimi "now faces a mandatory sentence of life in prison," says acting U.S. Attorney Joon H. Kim, who said the bomber had "attacked our country and our way of life," after being inspired by ISIS and al Qaeda.
+Rahimi "now faces a mandatory sentence of life in prison," says acting U.S. Attorney Joon H. Kim, who said the bomber had "attacked our country and our way of life" after being inspired by ISIS and al-Qaida.

 The eight federal charges against Rahimi ranged from the use and attempted use of a weapon of mass destruction to the interstate transportation and receipt of explosives and the bombing of a place of public use.